Amrita-TIFAC-Cyber-Blockchain/RACAMBT-2023/Assets/MC.md

 I welcome our second speaker, **Mr. Aju Mathew Thomas**, for his lecture on the topic **"Decentralized Identifiers in Blockchain Technology"**

 - Currently working as a Cyber Security Consultant with EY-India, Banglore.
+- He did his M.Tech in the Department Of TIFAC-CORE in Cyber Security from Amrita Viswa Vidyapeetam,Coimbatore campus.
+-
 - In this role he is responsible for conducting Penetration Testing assessments on various applications and conducting red-teaming assessments.

 Over to you sir.